 A Plea for Prayer

-3 Finally, brothers, pray for us, that the word of the Lord may run its race and be crowned with honor,1 just as it has among you.
+3 Finally, brothers, pray for us, so that the word of the Lord may run its race and be crowned with honor,1 just as it has among you.
 2 And pray that we may be delivered from perverse and evil men, for not everyone holds to the faith.
 3 But the Lord is faithful, who will establish you and protect you from the evil one.
 4 Now in the Lord we have every confidence in you, that you are doing—and will continue to do—the things we command.
-5 And may the Lord direct your hearts into the love of God and the steadfastness of Christ.
+5 And may the Lord direct your hearts into the love of God, and into the steadfastness of Christ.

 6 Now we command you, brothers, in the name of our Lord Jesus Christ, to withdraw yourselves from any brother whose day-to-day conduct is out of step with2 the traditions you3 received from us.
-7 For you yourselves know how you should follow our example; for when we were living among you we never conducted ourselves improperly, 8 nor did we eat anyone’s bread without paying; rather, we worked night and day, in toil and in hardship, so as not to be a burden to any of you.
-9 And we did this, not because we had no right to your support, but rather to serve5 as an example, so that you would imitate us.
-10 For even when we were with you, we repeatedly gave you this command: If anyone will not work, neither should he eat.
+7 For you yourselves know how you should follow our example; for when we were living among you we never conducted ourselves improperly,4 8 nor did we eat anyone’s bread for free; rather, we worked night and day, in toil and in hardship, so as not to be a burden to any of you.
+9 And we did this, not because we had no right to your support, but rather to provide you with an example,5 so that you would imitate us.
+10 For even when we were with you, we repeatedly gave you this command: If anyone will not work, neither shall he eat.
 11 For we hear that some of you are leading unruly lives,6 not working at all, but instead behaving like busybodies.
 12 Now through our Lord Jesus Christ we command and exhort all such persons to settle down, earn their own living, and eat7 their own bread.
-13 But as for you, brothers, never let yourselves grow weary in doing what is right.
+13 But as for you, brothers, you must never tire of doing the right thing.